crcn/tandem-old/docs/concepts.md

 To convert an element into a component, right cick any node and select `Convert to Component`.
 To create an _instance_ of a component, either select the puzzle icon in the toolbar, or select any component, then copy & paste.

+#### Component instance

+An instance is linked to its associated component.
+If the component changes, so does the instance.
+All instances contain a [shadow](#shadow-nodes) that allows you to override node attribute or style in the instance.

 #### Slot

 A slot is a replaceable section of a component.